 Location: Montovano, Italy

-Popular models: Maggiolina AirLand Plus and Columbus Variant
+Popular models: Maggiolina Airlander Plus and Columbus Variant

 What we like: Great legacy brand that specializes in simplicity and durability.

 All that said, many modern brands have surpassed Autohome in both quality and value.
-For comparison, Boulder-based Roofnest doesn’t have the same longstanding reputation, but their tents are similar in style and overall construction, have doors and windows that close all the way (Autohome’s are flaps that zip closed only along the sides), and cost a few hundred dollars less when compared like for like.
-And the real clincher for us is shipping: while Autohome charges around $300 through their website, Roofnest offers free shipping to the lower 48.
+For comparison, Boulder-based Roofnest doesn’t have the same longstanding reputation, but their tents are similar in style and overall construction, have doors and windows that close all the way (Autohome’s are flaps that zip closed only along the sides), and cost considerably less when compared like for like.
+And the real clincher for us is shipping: While Autohome charges between $600 and $1,100 for shipping (yes, you read that right) depending on where in the U.S. you are located and which size model you get, Roofnest offers free shipping to the Lower 48.

 Popular models: Ranger and Alpha

-What we don't: Lack the premium fit and finish of the more expensive models here.
+What we don't: Lacks the premium fit and finish of the more expensive models here.

 All in all, we consider Tuff Stuff a nice alternative for buyers who place a premium on convenience and savings over looks.
 Shipping is included in the price of all Tuff Stuff tents, and their website makes it easy to tack on a compatible awning or annex.
 And as a major bonus, Tuff Stuff also offers a plethora of rooftop camping accessories, from flushable outdoor toilets to refrigerators, shower tents, and more.
-Their tent inventory is limited to softshell and fold-out hardtops—you won’t find pop-up or clamshell models here—but for overlanders and those on a budget, Tuff Stuff is a great brand to have on your radar.
+Overall, their tent inventory offers some diverse options, and for overlanders and those on a budget, Tuff Stuff is a great brand to have on your radar.

 Smittybilt